Workers of this species are about one-eighth of an inch in length.

-Argentine ants reside outdoors, usually in shallow nests in the soil beneath a stone, board or any other item that provides protection.
-Small, medium or large subcolonies will locate themselves in piles of lumber, bricks or debris; in landscape mulch; behind brick and stone veneer; within and under insulation; and in wall voids or any other suitable void.
-Argentine ants are the most common invaders of homes in Southern California.
-This ant is also very common in homes throughout most of the Gulf Coast states.
+Argentine ants form colonies outdoors, preferring to create shallow nests beneath stones, boards or other items that may lend protection.
+Subcolonies may be found in piles of lumber, bricks or debris; in landscape mulch or other landscaping features; behind brick and stone veneer; within and under insulation; and in wall voids or in any other suitable void.